serverless/serverless/docs/guides/plugins/creating-plugins.md

 module.exports = MyPlugin;
 ```

-### Custom Variable Types
+## Custom variables

-Plugins may register its own configuration variables resolution sources.
+Plugins can register custom configuration variables sources, for example `${my-variable-source:some-variable}`.

-Resolvers should be configured at `configurationVariablesSources` in form of a plain object that exposes `resolve` function.
+Custom sources can be registered via `configurationVariablesSources` as a plain object that exposes a `resolve` function:
-Check below example

 ```javascript
 'use strict';